 More than 100,000 tummy tucks are performed nationally every year with a high satisfaction rate.
 As with all surgery, there is the potential for serious complications.
 It is important that tummy tucks be performed by experienced plastic surgeons.
 A consultation with a board certified plastic surgeon can help determine which procedure is best suited for you.

-Call Finesse Plastic Surgery today to schedule your consultation with one of our board certified plastic surgeons, (714) 978-2445.
+Call Finesse Plastic Surgery today to schedule your consultation with one of our board certified plastic surgeons at (714) 978-2445.